 Crossing Borders with Peru MotoDreamer Part 2.
-Have you, as a Motorcycle Adventure Tour Warrior, got this experience on your bucket list?
+Have you, as an Adventure Motorcycle Touring Rider, got this experience on your bucket list?

 Welcome to Crossing Borders with Peru MotorDreamer Part 2.
 This article is part of a series on crossing borders in South America.

 MotoDreamer runs several guided tours throughout South America.
 Including the 14 Day, South American Express starts in Cali and takes you overland through Ecuador towards Peru.

 As a matter of fact, this tour ends on a high in the beautiful and fascinating Andean town of Cusco, one of the oldest cities in the Americas.